 Cheating is defined as submitting assignments, examinations, or other work which is based on deception or misrepresentation of the individual's own work.
-Cheating includes the furnishing of materials to another person for purposes of aiding that person to gain unfair academic advantage.
-Cheating includes-but is not limited to-the 1) use of any unauthorized assistance in taking quizzes, tests, or examinations; 2) use of sources beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; 3) acquisition, without permission, of tests or other academic material belonging to College faculty or staff; or 4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.
+Cheating includes actions that provides a person with an unfair academic advantage in the class such as the furnishing of materials to another person or to oneself for purposes of gaining an unfair academic advantage.
+Cheating includes, but is not limited to 1) the use of any unauthorized assistance in taking quizzes, tests, or examinations; 2) use of sources or materials beyond those authorized by the instructor in writing papers, preparing reports, solving problems, or carrying out other assignments; 3) the use or acquisition, without permission, of tests or other academic material belonging to a member of the College faculty or staff; 4) engaging in any behavior specifically prohibited by a faculty member in the course syllabus or class discussion.